-The total re-orbiting time will be better related the orbitaveraged force than the instantaneous force.
-The orbit averaged force is computed by averaging the forces across local time.
-These forces are shown in Fig. 6 for a 20, 40, 60, and 80 kV beam assuming the same 3 m tug and 2 m debris separated by 20 m.
-The continuous lines represent $K_P = 2-$ and the dashed lines represent $K_P = 8$.
+The total re-orbiting time is better related with the orbit-averaged force than the instantaneous force.
+The orbit-averaged force is computed by averaging the forces across local time.
+These forces are shown in Fig. 6 for a 20, 40, 60, and 80 kV beam, assuming the same 3 m tug and 2 m debris separated by 20 m.
+The continuous lines represent $K_P = 2$ -, and the dashed lines represent $K_P = 8$.